-Smart thermostats cost anywhere from £70 to £250 and allow you to remotely control your central heating system from anywhere via your smartphone or desktop.
+Smart thermostats cost around £200-£250 and allow you to remotely control your central heating system from anywhere via your smartphone or desktop.

 Set a more tailored weekly schedule and get the ability to switch your heat on or off from virtually anywhere; with this smarter control you could save up to 31% on your energy bills.

 Find out more about how smart thermostats work and the different types available.

 There's nothing worse than an icy shower in the dead of winter.
 If you think your boiler is on the brink of disaster, you have two options: